 The Community Broadcasting Database, administered by the CBAA, also surveys the sector each alternate year in an effort to provide an overview of the sector's activities, financial status, programming and so on (the CBAA plans to coordinate the major quantitative study by McNair Ingenuity every second year, alternating with collection of the CBD Survey Data).
 We have used data from the 2002-2003 CBD Survey, which has been compiled by ACMA (ACMA, 2005) and the 2003-2004 CBD Survey compiled by the CBAA (CBOnline, 2006).
 The primary difference - for the purposes of this chapter - between these results and those reported above by McNair Ingenuity, are that the CBOnline and ACMA 'ethnic community' findings relate to full-time ethnic language stations, not generalist stations that might provide some ethnic program content.
-Additionally, while the McNair Ingenuity data is clearly based on a quantitative survey of community radio audiences and therefore presents findings about the sector, rather than about its listeners.
+Additionally, while the McNair Ingenuity data is clearly based on a quantitative survey of community radio audiences and the findings therefore relate to listeners, the CBOnline and ACMA data is based on a survey of stations themselves and therefore presents findings about the sector, rather than about its listeners.
 However, both sets of data - ACMA, 2005 and CBOnline, 2006 - are useful to our project and will be drawn upon in our findings.
 The key findings from the CBOnline and ACMA studies relate to ethnic programming as follows: